jdmota/quasejs/packages/cli/README.md

   },
   {
-    // If you pass an array, we try to find the first
+    // If you pass an array, we try to find the first file
     configFiles: "sample.config.js",
     configKey: "sample",
+    // Function or just the object.
+For more info, see @quase/config-validate schema( t ) {
-    schema: {
+      return {
         someFlagName: {
-        // Any value is accepted, but if you pass "string" or "boolean", you help `minimist` disambiguate
           type: "boolean",
+          description: "",
           alias: "s",
           default: false
+        },
+        someObject: {
+          type: t.object( {
+            someProp: {
+              type: "number"
             }
+          } )
+        }
+      };
     },
     // false to disable notification
     notifier: {
       options: {}, // UpdateNotifier options
       notify: {} // .notify() options
     },
     // Infer the argument type.
-Default: true
+Default: false
-    inferType: true,
+    inferType: false,
-    // The help text used with --help
+    // The help text used with --help.
+Default: generated automatically from schema
     help: "",
     // Description to show above the help text.
 Default: The package.json "description" property
     description: undefined,